FerdinandGreiss/mm-lithography/README.md

 the actual features.
 Each point is then scanned sequentially with the installed XY stage and exposed with light for a user-specified duration.

+The txt file can be generated with different software.
+In the */static* folder, there is a lisp file that can extract positions from AutoCAD files and save them as text file in the correct formatting.

 + Inverted microscope configured with the famous Micro-Manager
 + Python-based control software
 + Arduino software